flint-bot/flint/quickstart/README.md

 3. Press "Create Workspace" and wait for the Cloud9 IDE to load.

 4. After the IDE has loaded, you will see that Cloud9 has set us up with a sample project.
 We don't need any of this, so start by deleting the 2 existing folders in the project tree.
-This can be done by righ clicking on the folder and selecting delete.
+This can be done by right clicking on the folder and selecting delete.
 These are named:

   * `client`
   * `node_modules`